confluentmedical/nitinol-design-concepts/105-open-frame-design/README.md

 # Design

-**Objective:** Create a 3D solid expandable frame design suitable for laser cutting from nitinol tubing, including a planar form to create a toolpath, a wrapped form to visualize the actual geometry, and a symmetrical subset for finite element analysis.
+**Objective:** Create a 3D solid expandable frame design suitable for laser cutting from nitinol tubing, including a planar configuration to create a toolpath, a wrapped configuration to visualize the actual geometry, and a symmetrical subset for finite element analysis.

 **Prerequisites:** Solidworks 2016.